 ● Location of specific areas such as ponds, bird hides and bunds

 Immediately after drawing the plan, you can start identifying the areas with markers for planting and fencing.

-Preparing your property for restoration also takes careful planning.
-These are the steps you need to undertake in order to prepare your property:
+It takes careful planning also in preparing your property for the restoration.
+There are the steps you need to undertake in order to prepare your property:

 – Identify the weed infestations